SaaS Advertising That Works: 5 Important Tips

 The offers for retargeting ads will be very similar to the automated emails above, however, you would be delivering them through Facebook Ads, Google Ads, or through tools like AdRoll or PerfectAudience rather than via emails.
 After the first initial ad you send out, you’d retarget those contacts that may have clicked on your ad, but never converted by offering them another piece of content that may resonate more with them.
 This allows you to have continuous touch points with them and hopefully bring them in as a lead to start your nurturing campaigns from there.

 Today, many of your potential customers are using multiple platforms, on different days, to research before making a purchase.
-Having a marketing automation software allows you to set up automated emails in the most effective way.
+Using a marketing automation software allows you to set up automated emails in the most effective way.
 The best way to start is by looking at your historical data, see where you can improve and supercharge your marketing.
 There is no sense in wasting ad budget on leads that fall through the cracks.